The top tourist attractions and places to visit in Nara – a fabulous city only a short day trip from Kyoto & Osaka.

 As fires and weather leave their toll, it is estimated that about 20 percent of the original wooden materials remain in the current building.
 The layout, however, and the treasures you can see within, are all from the very dawn of Japanese history.
 Absolutely put it on your list of things to see in Nara.
 There is a regular bus that will get you there.Pro tip: Absolutely visit the adjacent museum (treasure hall), where you will be able to see the world famous Kudara Kannon and other amazing artwork from a thousand years ago and more

 Temples and yet more temples.
 Nara is really all about them.
-It’s easy to catch the temple sickness here.
+It’s easy to catch what I call the temple sickness here.
 The problem: Every single one of them is more beautiful than the other.
 Like all the places mentioned above, Yakushi-ji (薬師寺Temple of the Buddha of healing) is part of the „Historic Monuments of Ancient Nara” protected by the UNESCO.

 6. Isui-en Garden